BigIdeasForum/bigideasforum.github.io/_posts/2020/2020-03-05-biodiversity.md

 Join the discussion about one of the critical issues of our times.

 Presenter: Pam

 ### Coming Up...

-* March 19: Do You Trust Your Computer
+* March 19: Climate Change
 * April 2: Corporate Social Responsibility
 * April 16: Ethical Dilemmas